History & Science of The Bible Song

 Children around the world singing The Bible Song and memorizing whole chapters of the Bible to music!

 How will we work together to change the world?
 It is obvious that the next generation is critical to the future of Christianity.
 Our young people must be prepared with a deep personal knowledge of God through relationship with Christ and plenary knowledge of the Word of God.

-Logically, the 8 million Christian children being schooled at home and in Christian Schools will be some of the first to enjoy the benefits of the revolutionary Word for Word approach to scripture memorization.
+Logically, the 10 million (and increasing due to recent cultural and political events) Christian children being schooled at home and in Christian Schools will be some of the first to enjoy the benefits of the revolutionary Word for Word approach to scripture memorization.